rahulsemwal/edify/README.md

 - [x] BUG: when using multiple .live-boards all overrides previous one on browser due to absolute positioning. - [FIXED]
 - [x] BUG: Written css under Edify is not scoped to preview block other wise it is applying to outside HTML - [FIXED iframe introduced]
 - [x] BUG: External resorces line script, link, img etc are not loading inside iframe - [FiXED with Iframe after giving correct target according to the server root]
-- [x] BUG: optimize added css and think to use css as plugin, should be flexible for users, font family of Edify - [Fixed]
+- [x] BUG: optimize added css and think to use css as plugin, should be flexible for users, font family of Edify - [FIXED]
 - [x] TASK: Let's create Editor's language as HTML/JavaScript/CSS in live board to make Editor available for all type of format - [DONE]
-- [x] TASK: Let's write generic and extensible (from outside) css for .live-board - [Done]
+- [x] TASK: Let's write generic and extensible (from outside) css for .live-board - [DONE]
 - [x] TASK: let's create `<Edify><Edify>` custom tag which can further replaced by .live-board element. - [DONE]
 - [x] TASK: `<edify language="html" preview="true" execution="file-markup" target="../../index.html" style="height:200px"></edify>` will be replaced by `<div class="live-board"></div>` [DONE]
-- [x] TASK: Error handling of <edify> element with different attribute combinations - [Done]
+- [x] TASK: Error handling of <edify> element with different attribute combinations - [DONE]
-- [x] TASK: Manage height issue while preview is not available of top edify element [Done]
+- [x] TASK: Manage height issue while preview is not available of top edify element [DONE]
 - [ ] TASK: Code and file optimization [In progress]
 - [ ] TASK: addons feature plugins like:
   * [ ] genric plugin/addons builder,